LOOM LARGE AND TAKE CHARGE

 It is hard work to carry your water.
-To begin, there is no other choice if you want to turn your visualizations into reality.
+To be clear, there is no other choice if you want to turn your visualizations into reality.
 As with exercise, or practice, the dread is often worse than the do.
-Once you begin to groove your habit with repetition, willpower and discipline, you start to get results.
+Once you begin to groove your habit with repetition, willpower, and discipline, you start to get results.

 Getting started and sticking with it is often the hardest part.
 It makes sense.
-Whether it’s your car taking off from a red light or a rocket launching off its pad, the most energy is used to start rolling or get lift off.
+Whether it’s your car taking off from a red light or a rocket launching off its pad, the most energy is used to start rolling or get lift-off.
 This example carries over for doing those things that equate to carrying your water in your career.
-Once you get momentum, things get easier.
+Once you gain momentum, things get more comfortable.